MohamedSuwan/Weather-Data/README.md

 ## 2020.text
 The scraped file.
 ## Data Cleansing
-using regular expression to delete redundant data, measuring units and unwanted data. measuring units helped in figuring out column names.
+Modifying the raw data from 2020.text using regular expression to delete or replace redundant data, measuring units and unwanted data. measuring units helped in figuring out column names. and lastly convert the data into a comma separated values file for better handling.
+## weather.csv
-## weather.csv is the cleaned csv file.
+The cleaned csv file.
 ## Data Visualization
-using pandas and matplotlib for fast data analysis and plotting the data in various graphical representations in a way that suits the used data.
+Using pandas and matplotlib for fast data analysis and plotting the data in various graphical representations in a way that suits the used data.